class101/anduril/README.md

 a Docker container available (TODO: add link(s) here), if that is more convenient.

-### Prerequisites:
+### Prerequisites

 - AVR toolchain packages:
     `sudo apt install gcc-avr avr-libc binutils-avr`
 - Other misc packages:
     `sudo apt install git wget unzip bash`
 - Atmel DFPs (Device Family Packs).
 A small script is included to download and install these for you:
     `./make dfp`

 ### Building